Jacinto-S/Bash-DVD_Screensaver/README.md

 # Installation
-To run this, build it using Maven (e.g. Lifecycle -> install in IntelliJ).
+To run this, build it using Maven (e.g. Lifecycle -> Install in IntelliJ).
 The resulting .jar file can be run with java -jar filename.

 ### Dependencies